JackClarkson03/Take-Home-Compatibility-Task/README.md

 These unit tests could definitely use refining to encode more nauanced beliefs about compatability.
 My personal view on compatability is bound to be biased, and combining it with the view of others will lead to a much richer understanding of compatability, especially when combined with a more complex model that more adequately encodes these beliefs.
 To combine my views with others would be to discuss the subject of "what makes people compatible?" in depth, encorporating a wide range of peoples personal experiences to create a balanced perspective.
 Encorporating research on the topic will also give a more thorough understanding, and a more accurate model.

+There are many advantages of the heuristic approach over the baseline.
+Firstly the trait-specific functions encode that not all traits are created equal.
+The separate personality trait scores reflects personal philosophies on these traits, stated earlier.
+It also provides dynamic contextual weightings.
+The standard topic interest score is boosted by a score dependent on the LLMs interpretation of engagement in the conversation, reflecting the belief that social cues in how people talk are often more important than what they talk about.
+The conversational length bonus also encodes the belief that the more data we have from a real interaction, the less we should rely on abstract personality profiles.
+A long, engaging conversation between a theoretically incompatible pair provides strong evidence that they are compatible in practice.
+Similarly, a long, angry conversation with negative social cues between to theoretically compatible people provides evidence of the opposite.
+The heuristic model is also far more flexible than the baseline model, due to the config.py file.